-The proposed Budget addresses the Council identified Strategic Priorities and considers other areas of importance to our community, the Council, and the Town organization.
-The proposed Budget also acknowledges the economic realities associated with the global COVID-19 pandemic and other unforeseen budgetary impacts.
-As stated in last year's Budget message and remains true today, the ultimate impact to the organization is not expected to be known until the depth and breadth of the pandemic recession is fully understood.
 Even with areas of continued uncertainty, this Budget positions the organization well for continued excellence in service delivery to the community.
-However, in the event pre pandemic revenue levels do not return and new revenue sources are not identified, the current projected deficits may need to be addressed through service delivery reductions.
-If this occurs, the Council will need significant input from the community to identify and determine service reductions.
+However, in the event pre-pandemic revenue growth projections do not return and/or new revenue sources are not identified, the current projected deficits may need to be addressed through service delivery reductions or service outsourcing.
+If this occurs, the Council will need significant input from the community to identify acceptable organizational changes and service levels.

-The FY 2021/22 General Fund Budget programs total revenues and reserve transfers of \$47 million and expenditures and allocations of \$46 million.
-The Budget currently anticipates no significant new programming, and does maintain existing service and staffing levels.
-This Budget also provides for limited, continued strategic investments toward important wildfire vegetation management as grant funding allows and other necessary infrastructure improvements, as the pandemic is not the only threat to our community's health and safety.
+The FY 2022/23 General Fund Budget programs total revenues and reserve transfers of \$50.4 million and expenditures and allocations of \$50.4 million.
+The Budget currently anticipates no significant new programming and does maintain existing service with modest staffing additions.
+This Budget also provides for limited, continued strategic investments toward important wildfire vegetation management as Federal grant funding allows and other necessary infrastructure improvements, as the pandemic is not the only threat to our community's health and safety.

-I would like to take this opportunity to thank the Town Council for your stewardship this past year as the Town navigated myriad issues associated with the pandemic crisis and subsequent economic impacts.
+I would like to take this opportunity to thank the Town Council for your stewardship this past year.